 - Readability – Is the layout functional and easy to read?

-While internal emails are mostly read in MS Outlook at 1024px wide screen, the average web based browser’s viewable area is 600 pixels wide.
-Most emails today are read on a mobile device at 300-320px wide, or a tablet at 480px wide.
-To maintain a responsive and consistent layout, Advancement uses the 600px Industry standard for email design.
-Anything outside of the boundaries of 600px wide will display in a light grey color as shown in the illustration below.
-However, notice when the email is reduced for mobile, those negative spaces disappear, and the format shifts to a different layout.
+To maintain a responsive and consistent layout, Advancement uses the 600px industry standard width for email design.
+Anything beyond 600px wide will display in a light grey color as shown in the illustration below.
+When the email is reduced for mobile, however, those negative spaces disappear and the format shifts to a different layout.
 Keep this in mind when your content is submitted.
-If you have a preference to which stories should be read first, please let us know.

 - Size: Use optimal image size and quality.
 Your images should be about two times the size of your email design’s width.
-So, if your email is between 600px wide at 72dpi, your images should be submitted at 1200px wide at 72dpi.
+If your email is between 600 pixels (px) wide at 72 dots per inch (dpi), your images should be submitted at 1200px wide at 72dpi.
 If the image is half the size of your email and will render at 300px wide or smaller, then it should be submitted at 600px wide at 72dpi.
 Remember that an image can be sized down for clarity, but when it is sized up, it becomes blurry.

 - Text inside images: Thin text in a 600px wide image is legible, but when resized to a smaller viewport it may become difficult to read.
 When this happens, is your message lost?
 If so, then consider a different font, or a larger size.
-To test, shrink the image to 25%, if you can still read the text then it will render on all devices.
+To test, shrink the image to 25 percent.
+If you can still read the text then it will render on all devices.

 - Contrast: color contrast is tricky, as it isn’t just what you see as designing the graphic.
 Designers forget to test their image’s contrast against a dark mode interface.
 Remember to think about what your images look like with a light background as well as a dark background so that the images render properly and don’t fall flat or disappear against multiple background colors.